A2 · ElementaryEnglish

 Quick guide:

-• something / somebody → usually positive sentences
+• something / somebody → usually positive; also offers/requests

-• anything / anybody → usually questions and negatives
+• anything / anybody → usually questions/negatives; also positive = “it doesn’t matter which”

 2. Using “Something” and “Somebody”